 Reward for Compliance

 Another option for ensuring compliance is to reward those people who go above and beyond to make sure they’re updated on policies and following the rules.
 Some compliance is mandatory (like OSHA and safety regulations) but when employees take the lead on maintaining that compliance, they should be rewarded.

 Offer incentives for completing training early, like giving gift cards or extra PTO.
 Or make a game or friendly competition out of finishing training materials or reviewing new policies with the winner receiving special accolades.
 No matter how you decide to reward your employees, compensation helps get them on board with compliance.

 A compensation management system helps automate how you reward employees based on your specific set of parameters.
 It can also be used to manage salary increases, bonuses and compare market data.
 Rewarding high performers not only ensures your compliance requirements are met but helps with your retention needs.

-Using a smart HR system, like the one offered by BirdDogHR, an Arcoro company, helps maintain compliance without taking you away from all the other tasks on your list as an HR professional.
+Using a smart HR system helps maintain compliance without taking you away from all the other tasks on your list as an HR professional.
 Our automated system offers no-hassle solutions that save time while helping you accomplish all your workplace goals.
-See how it works by scheduling a demo.